Part 1 in this series covers environmental impacts. Part 2 deals with the environmental impacts of tourism from a global perspective.

 - Less snowfall at ski resorts, meaning a shorter skiing seasons in the Alpine region.
 In already hot areas like Asia and the Mediterranean, tourists will stay away because of immense heat, and out of fear of diseases and water shortages.

 - Harm to vulnerable ecosystems such as rainforests and coral reefs because of rising temperatures and less rainfall.
 A major risk to coral reefs is bleaching, which occurs when coral is stressed by temperature increases, high or low levels of salinity, lower water quality, and an increase in suspended sediments.
-These conditions cause the zooxanthallae (the single-celled algae which forms the colours within the coral) to leave the coral.
+These conditions cause the zooxanthallae (the single-celled algae which form the colours within the coral) to leave the coral.
 Without the algae, the coral appears white, or “bleached” – and rapidly dies.
 The Great Barrier Reef, which supports a US$ 640 million tourism industry, has been experiencing coral bleaching events for the last 20 years (Source: EXN).

 - Rising sea levels, the result of melting glaciers and polar ice.
 Higher sea levels will threaten coastal and marine areas with widespread floods in low-lying countries and island states, increasing the loss of coastal land.
-Beaches and islands that are major tourism attractions may be the first areas to be affected.
+Beaches and islands that are major tourist attractions may be the first areas to be affected.

 - Increased events of extreme weather, such as tornadoes, hurricanes and typhoons.
 These are already becoming more prevalent in tourist areas in the Caribbean and South East Asia.
 Hurricane Mitch in 1998, for instance, heavily affected tourism in the Caribbean.
 Wind damage, storm waves, heavy rains and flooding caused major losses in the local tourism sector.